RedhawkSDR/transceiver-api/single_transmit_stream.md

 * The transmission should be limited to a bandwidth.
 * The data to be transmitted is sampled at a specific rate.

+In this scenario, the user sets up a radio device, which can be conceptualized most simply as a Digital Up Convertor (DUC) and then sends data to it that should be transmitted at a specific time.

+## Design Goals
+This is the simplest transmit case and can be accomodated using the

+## Overview of Order of Operations
+1. Allocate a DUC on an FEI device.
+2. Configure the RF center frequency, sample rate, bandwidth, gain (and possibly phase delay) of the DUC.
+3. Send data to be transmitted at an instant in time.
+The instant may be _now_.
+4. Recieve messages from the device if any error conditions occur.

 ## Current Capability
 This use case can be partially accomplished using the existing API.
 As such, this document enumerates how a single stream of data can be transmitted using the existing APIs.
 In working through this simple case we identify deficiencies of the existing API that must be addressed for more complex transmit CONOPs.

-1. Allocate a TX tuner with the values you intend mapped to a `frontend_tuner_allocation_struct`.
+1. Allocate a TX tuner (_the conceptual DUC_) with the values you intend mapped to a `frontend_tuner_allocation_struct`.
 For the simplest transmit use case, this should be sufficient configuration to be able to just send data with timestamps to the tuner.